amatranga/generator-tuba-react/README.md

 # generator-tuba-react [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > React generator.
-Includes React, Express, Bootstrap4, and a lightly configured Webpack
+Includes React, Express, Bootstrap4, and a lightly configured Webpack. tuba-react will make sure that your have your bases covered.

 ## Installation